scan — Evolution of State Along the Timeline

 Section titled “TS: .scan<S>(accumulator: (acc: S, value: T) => S, seed: S): Timeline<S>”Code Example in TypeScript

-Section titled “Code Example in TypeScript”Let’s look at the behavior of scan
+Section titled “Code Example in TypeScript”Let’s look at the behavior of scan with a counter that sums up incoming numbers.

 // Create a timeline of numbersconst numberStream = Timeline<number>(0);